 - International students who are not citizens, permanent residents or resident visa holders of New Zealand or Australia; and

-- Eligible to apply for Business, Humanities of Sciences coursework Master’s programme, and are intending to commence full-time study in that programme in 2021
+- Are intending to commence full-time study in that programme in 2022.

 There is no formal application process for Otago International Excellence Scholarships.
 Students will be assessed for a scholarship on application for their programme and recipients will be advised of their scholarship in the Offer of Place.